Gelatin

-Gelatin or gelatine (from Latin gelatus 'stiff, frozen') is a translucent, colorless, flavorless food ingredient, commonly derived from collagen taken from animal body parts.
-It is brittle when dry and rubbery when moist.
+Gelatin in American English or gelatine in British English (from Latin gelatus 'stiff, frozen') is a translucent, colorless, flavorless food ingredient, commonly derived from collagen taken from animal body parts.
+It is brittle when dry, and rubbery when moist.
 It may also be referred to as hydrolyzed collagen, collagen hydrolysate, gelatine hydrolysate, hydrolyzed gelatine, and collagen peptides after it has undergone hydrolysis.
-It is commonly used as a gelling agent in food, beverages, medications, drug or vitamin capsules, photographic films, papers and cosmetics.
+It is commonly used as a gelling agent in food, beverages, medications, drug or vitamin capsules, photographic films, papers, and cosmetics.

 Substances containing gelatin or functioning in a similar way are called gelatinous substances.
 Gelatin is an irreversibly hydrolyzed form of collagen, wherein the hydrolysis reduces protein fibrils into smaller peptides; depending on the physical and chemical methods of denaturation, the molecular weight of the peptides falls within a broad range.
-Gelatin is present in gelatin desserts, most gummy candy and marshmallows, ice creams, dips, and yogurts.
+Gelatin is present in jelly, most gummy candy and marshmallows, ice creams, dips, and yogurts.
 Gelatin for cooking comes as powder, granules, and sheets.
 Instant types can be added to the food as they are; others must soak in water beforehand.

 Gelatin is a natural polymer derived from collagen through hydrolysis.
 Its chemical structure is primarily composed of amino acids, including glycine, proline, and hydroxyproline.
 These amino acid chains form a three-dimensional network through hydrogen bonding and hydrophobic interactions giving gelatin its gelling properties.
 Gelatin dissolves well in water and can form reversible gel-like substances.
 When cooled, water is trapped within its network structure, resulting in what is known as a hydrogel.

 As a hydrogel, gelatin's uniqueness lies in its ability to maintain a stable structure and function even when it contains up to 90% water.
 This makes gelatin widely used in medical, food and cosmetic industries, especially in drug delivery systems and wound dressings, as it provides stable hydration and promotes the healing process.
 Moreover, its biodegradability and biocompatibility make it an ideal hydrogel material.
 Research on hydrolyzed collagen shows no established benefit for joint health, though it is being explored for wound care.
 While safety concerns exist due to its animal origins, regulatory bodies have determined the risk of disease transmission to be very low when standard processing methods are followed.

 Characteristics

 Properties

-Gelatin is a collection of peptides and proteins produced by partial hydrolysis of collagen extracted from the skin, bones, and connective tissues of animals such as domesticated cattle, chicken, pigs, and fish.
+Gelatin is a collection of peptides and proteins produced by partial hydrolysis of collagen extracted from the skin, bones, and connective tissues of animals such as domesticated cattle, chickens, pigs, and fish.
 During hydrolysis, some of the bonds between and within component proteins are broken.
 Its chemical composition is, in many aspects, closely similar to that of its parent collagen.
 Photographic and pharmaceutical grades of gelatin generally are sourced from cattle bones and pig skin.
 Gelatin is classified as a hydrogel.